 If you had to give your channel partners one piece of advice, what would it be?

 The way you were successful yesterday doesn't necessarily translate into how you will be successful today and especially in the future.
 Take a healthy look at your business, and make sure you are keeping pace with the continuous change.
 In addition, take full advantage of all the tools, resources and enablement that your vendors provide.
 This is a time unlike no other.
 You need to be equipped for success.

 What are the three most important things partners need from vendors to be successful?

-Which IT trends do you expect to see dying out over the next 18 months to two years?
+What IT trends do you see dying out in the next 18 months to two years?

 A single cloud strategy is no longer the answer.
 It's all about a multi-cloud strategy.
 Customers need choice and expertise in determining which workloads are suitable for public, private, or hybrid.

 Secondly, the Swiss-army knife approach to security will go away.
 Companies can use up to 50 different security vendors that are all struggling to work together.
 In today's world, the risks have become too real and too complex when it comes to security.
 It's imperative that companies have end-to-end security solutions that were designed to work together seamlessly while being simple, open and automated.

 Lastly, the explosion of data and devices is starting to outpace customers' IT capabilities, and the network needs to be redefined.
 It needs to transition from a manual, time-sensitive, static approach to one that anticipates needs and understands intent.
 It is vital for companies to capture these advanced analytics from the network to address their business challenges and objectives.

 Infrastructure provider says international sales now make up 51 per cent of its revenue

 Suzanne Chappell of TMS plans sailing venture after selling Oxfordshire-based TMS to acquisitive Chess